Ancient Greek Origins of Saint Valentine’s Day

 Not only is there a Greek connection to St. Valentine’s Day, according to some sources, the Greeks invented it, thousands of years ago, in Arcadia, Peloponnese, Greece.

-In ancient Greece, at the beginning of spring, among the Mythical green meadows of Arcadia, where the God of nature and rustic music Pan, frolicked with the nymphs, wooing them with his magical pipe, there was held a festival, a ritual of spring cleaning; the Arcadian Lykia.
+In ancient Greece, at the beginning of spring, among the Mythical green meadows of Arcadia, where the God of nature and rustic music Pan, frolicked with the nymphs, wooing them with his magical pipe, there was held a festival, a ritual of spring cleaning.

 The ancient Festival of the Arcadian Lykaia